chandragithub2014/GitPractice_2020/README.md

 Note: By default Project/Files from Remote repository are cloned with default folder name as is in Remote Repository.
 To Explicitly specify local folder name , the above command to be executed.

+(39) Setting Remote Repository URL when Repository name is changed.
+     When a remote repository name is changed (Ex: ABC_Remote  to ABC_REMOTE_REPOSIT) then in order to have local REpository point to the renamed repository use the below command: git remote set-url origin https://github.com/chandragithub2014/GitPractice_2020.git

 Changing Read me from Remote